sebamarynissen/sc4/README.md

 # SC4

 `sc4` is a command line utility for automating SimCity 4 modding and modifying SimCity 4 savegames.
-Run `sc4 --help` to list all available commands.
-Currently the following commands are included:

- - `historical [city]` This will mark *all* lots in the given city (given as relative path to an .sc4 savegame file) as historical.
- - `tileset [dir]` Loops all DBPF files in the given directory and sets the tilesets for each building as given in the options.
-Use `--block` to remove the building from all tilesets and hence block its growth, or use `--chicago`, `--ny`, `--houston` or `--euro`

 ## Installation